fossfreedom/coverart-browser/README.md

  - https://github.com/fossfreedom/coverart-search-providers

-Note 2 - IMPORTANT NOTE - for some distros that do not have rhythmbox webkit support, DO NOT install your webkit library.
+Note 2 - IMPORTANT NOTE - for some distros (e.g. OpenSuse 12.3) that do not have rhythmbox webkit support, DO NOT install your webkit library.
 For these distros, it is highly likely that installing webkit v3 will crash rhythmbox if this plugin is also installed and activated.

-For example, opensuse 12.3 please do NOT install `typelib-1_0-WebKit-3_0`.

-You also need to make the following change to enable the plugin to work:
+If your distro crashes with the webkit elements of the application (CoverFlow or CoverArt) use the following workaround:

     gsettings set org.gnome.rhythmbox.plugins.coverart_browser webkit-support false